US FDA data on Economic Adulteration in Honey

-On 14th December 2022, US FDA published a data of the violative imported honey samples that were collected in the FY 2021-22.
-This sampling assignment was conducted under the Import sampling and risk-based import entry screening program, to understand the extent of economically motivated adulteration in imported honey and to identify the violative products.
+On December 14, 2022, the US FDA published data on imported honey samples that violated regulations and were collected during FY 2021–22.
+The agency conducted this sampling assignment under the Import Sampling and Risk-Based Import Entry Screening Program to assess the extent of economically motivated adulteration in imported honey and to identify violative products.

 Here is the data of the 144 Imported honey samples.

-Out of the 144 import samples (including bulk & retail shipment samples), collected and tested, 14 samples (10 %) were found to be violative.
+The FDA collected and tested 144 import samples, including bulk and retail shipments, and found 14 samples (10%) to be violative.
 The imported honey was from 32 countries and 40 % of the honey imported were from India and Vietnam.
 India has one violative sample out of 29 tested and Vietnam has three violative samples tested out of 28.
 Highest number of violative samples (4 violative samples out of 4 tested) were from Yemen.
 The screening was based on the results of Stable Carbon Isotope Ratio Analysis (SCIRA), that analyses the organic composition of the honey samples.

 FDA Import alert on “Adulteration of Honey”